Skip to main content

 Learn what to track and how to structure events

-TypeScript users: All hooks are fully typed.
+TypeScript users: @grainql/tag ships with full TypeScript declarations.
 You’ll get autocomplete and type checking out of the box.